Mortar attack on Iranian dissident camp in Iraq kills three

 MEK said two of the camp's residents were killed and 40 wounded in the attack.
 An Iraqi died when a stray mortar round hit a residential complex for Baghdad airport employees nearby.

-A similar attack on the camp in February killed at least five members of the MEK, which was removed from the U.S. State Department's list of terrorist organizations last year.
+A similar attack on the camp in February killed at least five members of the MEK, which was removed from the U.S. State Department's list of terrorist organisations last year.

 MEK calls for the overthrow of Iran's clerical leaders and fought on Iraq's side during the Iran-Iraq war in the 1980s.